 Step 2.
 Hide Nginx version.

 Add the following in nginx.conf under server section:

 Let’s verify if we see the server information now:

-Congratulation’s!
-You have successfully hide Nginx version.
-Thanks for using this tutorial for hide Nginx version in Linux system.
+Congratulations!
+You have successfully hidden the Nginx version.
+Thanks for using this tutorial for hiding Nginx version in Linux system.
 For additional help or useful information, we recommend you to check the official Nginx web site.